Coronavirus (COVID-19) Preparedness Information Learn More

 If you have to wait for your doctor because of an unexpected emergency or on a very busy day, remember that you will receive the same immediate care if you're in a similar situation.

-Remember to request letters of medical necessities or workplace notification while in the office.
+Remember to request notes for your employer while you are in the office.